Head Cooling Injuries

 Birth injuries can result in devastating and potentially permanent damage, but medical advancements have provided doctors with treatment options that they can use to treat newborn children.
 One of these treatments, head cooling, is used to treat children who suffered from birth asphyxia and can minimize further brain injuries and even prevent death.

 While this potentially life-saving treatment can be incredibly effective, it needs to be used as soon as possible – even a slight delay could have significant consequences.
 If your child could have been treated with this medical therapy but wasn’t because of your doctor’s inaction, negligence, delayed diagnosis, etc., you may be able to pursue legal action.

 Send us your information through our online form to get started on your case with a free case evaluation!

 Our Chicago birth injury lawyers at Power Rogers have spent decades working with injured victims to provide them with the dedicated and knowledgeable legal representation they deserve.
-Since we first opened our doors, we have secured more than $4 billion in verdicts and settlements, and remain committed to securing the maximum compensation possible for our clients.
+Since we first opened our doors, we have secured more than $5 billion in verdicts and settlements, and we remain committed to securing the maximum compensation possible for our clients.
 Contact us today to discuss your situation with a member of our firm.

 What Is Head Cooling?

 Hypothermia therapy was first tested by medical professionals in the 1980s on children who suffered from birth asphyxia.
 It was discovered that it had considerable injury-preventing and potentially life-saving effects including:

 In 2006, the Food and Drug Administration (FDA) approved the use of a new type of cooling treatment known as the Olympic Cool-Cap, which cools only the infant’s head rather than the entire body.
 While doctors go back and forth on which treatment method is more effective, they agree that cooling the injured child’s head can significantly increase their chances of recovering from their injuries and preventing further injury.